seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 What dost thou strike at, Marcus, with thy knife?

 **MARCUS ANDRONICUS**
-At that that I have kill’d, my lord; a fly.
+At that that I have kill'd, my lord; a fly.

 **TITUS ANDRONICUS**
-Out on thee, murderer! thou kill’st my heart;
+Out on thee, murderer! thou kill'st my heart;
-Mine eyes are cloy’d with view of tyranny:
+Mine eyes are cloy'd with view of tyranny:
 A deed of death done on the innocent
-Becomes not Titus’ brother: get thee gone:
+Becomes not Titus' brother: get thee gone:
 I see thou art not for my company.

 **MARCUS ANDRONICUS**
-Alas, my lord, I have but kill’d a fly.
+Alas, my lord, I have but kill'd a fly.

 **TITUS ANDRONICUS**
 But how, if that fly had a father and mother?